Remote Work Statistics: The New Standard?

 Key Takeaways

 The remote work trends leave no doubt in our minds that remote employment is here to stay.
-The shift toward working from home during the pandemic has changed how we live, work, and plan for the future.
+The shift toward working from home has changed how we live, work, and plan for the future.

 These statistics highlight a few key issues that businesses already confront - from embracing flexibility to avert high employee turnover to finding ways to allay employee fears concerning the pending recession.